 Distilled water is any water that has been filtered utilizing distillation.
 There are numerous distillations, yet all rely upon isolating parts of a mixture from the different boiling points.

 More or less, water is heated to its boiling point.
-The water is purified by boiling the water and gathering steam.
+The water is purified by boiling it and gathering steam.
 Chemicals found in the water that boils at low temperatures are gathered and disposed of.

-Likewise, any substances that remain after the water evaporates are also disposed of.
+Likewise, any substances remaining after the water evaporates are disposed of.
 The water collected in this way is much cleaner than the first liquid.
 The distillation process expels most polluting contaminants, so it is a reasonable method for water treatment.

 Brief History of Water Distillation

-Distilled water is water that has been boiled in a container and condensed once again in the liquid state.
+Distilled water is boiled in a container and condensed again to a liquid state.
 Then, it is poured into a separate container.
-Impurities available in the original water that has not boiled will remain in the raw water.
+Impurities in the original water that have not been boiled will remain in the raw water.

 In World War II, distilling seawater to produce fresh water was expensive and time-consuming.
 After the war, Dr. R. V. Kleinschmidt created a compression still to convert seawater into freshwater.

-This equipment has become a standard among the trailer mounts and Allied ships for the armies during the war.
+This equipment became a standard among the trailer mounts and Allied ships used by the armies during the war.
 This method was used in portable water units and ships during the latter half of the century.

-Today, modern ships use flash-type evaporators to boil the seawater.
-They heat it around 70 to 90 degrees Celsius, and they evaporate the water through a vacuum.
+Today, modern ships boil seawater using flash-type evaporators.
+They heat the water to 70 to 90 degrees Celsius and evaporate it in a vacuum.
 Then, they collect the water via condensation before storing it.

 The Process of Water Distillation

 The distilling machine can put the tap water to boiling point.
 After that, it can eliminate viruses and bacteria.
 The unit will create steam that goes up and leaves the impurities.
-The steam will go inside the condensing coils until it cools down and gets back into its liquid state.
+The steam will go inside the condensing coils until it cools down and returns to liquid.

 The produced distilled water will now enter into a storage container.
 Indeed, the distillation process can produce pure water without any chemical treatment.
 The water produced is free of salts and minerals.
 As such, you can experience a flat taste because of the removed minerals.